persinammon4/capstone-snake-game/README.md

 * For the Crypto++ Library, installed using `sudo apt-get install libcrypto++-dev libcrypto++-doc libcrypto++-utils`.
 This would have been much more painful if not on Linux by the way.
 Without a Linux machine or learning to install on another computer, only the executable is valuable.
+During build, a new submodule/Git repo will be created `build/cryptopp-cmake/cryptopp`.

 * [NanoGui for SDL](https://github.com/dalerank/nanogui-sdl) was constructed well so just needed to be cloned in and linked through header files.